Jaycc-Was-Taken/jcc-chopshop/Readme.md

 Issues :
 - Runs at ~0.01 most of the time, but when inside of Chop Shop Zone with assigned car it will jump to ~0.07 or so while actively chopping a vehicle.
-- Not 100% sure it's an issue, but on my test server I don't have a lot of local cars, so I'm not sure if a local car will occasionally be in the spot that spawns the car.
-If that happens just put let me know and I'll redo the spots into non parking spots only to ensure that won't happen.
-I've had local cars spawn in the space next to it but never in the exact location so just be advised it could happen.
+- Occasionally the assigned car can spawn on top of a local car if there is one in the same spot.
+Still trying to figure out a way to check if theres a car there that isn't being utilized or owned by a player and replace it with the assigned car, until then its just an unfortunate thing to happen.

 ## Dependencies :
 QB Framework